meisterT/domjudge/doc/manual/team.rst

   use more memory than the limit, reading or writing to files, etc.
   Also check that your program exits with exit code 0!

-NO-OUTPUT
-  Your program did not generate any output.
-Check that you write to standard out.

-OUTPUT-LIMIT
-  Your program generated more output than the allowed limit.
-The solution is considered incorrect.

 WRONG-ANSWER
   The output of your program was incorrect.
 This can happen simply because your solution is not correct, but remember that your output